dnkorte/DonKCar/README.md

 ## ESP32-S2 + OpenMV Configuration

 This project has an as-yet still under development option  that uses an OpenMV camera for the vision and line-tracking portions and uses an ESP32-S2 (Adafruit Metro ESP32-S2 board) as a vehicle / platform main controller.
-At the current time, the manual functions are very complete and functional -- allowing manual driving of the vehicle using a belt-mounted remote controller, and allowing for setup/configuration using a self-hosted web menu system that works with a phone or laptop (straight-up web interface no software installation on the phone or laptop).
-The onboard ESP32-S2 system incorporates a 240x240 TFT display for detailed userfeedback, and a 24 element NeoPixel strip that provides runtime feedback for users "at a distance".
+At the current time, the manual functions are very complete and functional -- allowing manual driving of the vehicle using a remote controller (clips to driver's belt), and allowing for setup/configuration using a self-hosted web menu system that works with a phone or laptop (straight-up web interface no software installation on the phone or laptop).
+The onboard ESP32-S2 system incorporates a 240x240 TFT display for detailed user feedback, and a 24 element NeoPixel strip that provides runtime feedback for users "at a distance".

 The belt-mounted remote controller uses an Adafruit QTPy ESP32-S2 with a small OLED display connected to a Wii Nunchuk controller that provides driving commands.
+An optional variant uses an Adafruit Reverse TFT Feather -- this has a larger display but is slightly more costly).
 The remote communicates with the racer using ESP-NOW protocol which means that all control is totally independent of local networks.

 All of the above works at the current time, with the software as included here.